 No matter how simple their problems were, they were not able to resolve them.
-Screams, flying cups and tears were not enough to resolve the situation.
-Unfortunately, this is an incredibly common problem among couples, family members and co-worker: We just argue, but don't fix stuff!
+Screams, flying cups, and tears were not enough to resolve the situation.
+Unfortunately, this is an incredibly common problem among couples, family members, and co-workers: We just argue, but don't fix stuff!

-When we think about problem solving, it's often important understand that not all problems are the same; therefore, not all problems will have the same solution.
+When we think about problem-solving, it's often important to understand that not all problems are the same; therefore, not all problems will have the same solution.
 There is no Pepto-Bismol for all our argument needs.

 Here are some steps to problem solving:

 A husband was working late one night and then receives a call from his wife "can you bring laundry detergent?” she asked.
 "Of course, I'll stop by after work".
 The man gets home empty-handed and naturally, his wife gets furious.
 "What happened to the laundry detergent?”
 "ONE THING!
 I only asked one thing, but if it was....
 (Another person), you would have bought her the washer and dryer!".
 "If you had not spent too much money, we would have been able to buy three of them,” the husband replied.
 The couple went on for hours using their greatest marital hits to include divorce, the mother, the kids, and friends among other issues.
 The truth is that this just required a simple solution.
 When we stop and think about this problem, it's not a financial issue nor attention or jealousy issue.
 It is simply a DOMESTIC issue.

 Some categories are:

 Once we know what kind of problem is it, it should be simple to explore what can we do with it.
 With this in mind, a domestic problem should only have a domestic solution: He goes back and gets the detergent, she gets it, they both get it, or they simply do not do the laundry that day.